Weight conjectures for $\ell$-compact groups and spetses: From -reflection groups to fusion systems via -compact groups

 \subsection{$\ell$-compact groups}

-We follow the exposition of \cite{AGMV} and \cite{BM07}.
+We follow the exposition of \cite{AGMV}, \cite{DW94} and \cite{BM07}.
 Let $\ell$ be a prime.
 Recall that the Bousfield--Kan $\ell$-completion, denoted $\coX\mapsto\coX_\ell^\wedge$, is a functor from the category of spaces (that is, simplicial sets) to itself, along with a natural transformation $\Id\to(-)_\ell^\wedge$.
 A space $X$ is said to be \emph{$\ell$-complete} if $\coX\to\coX_\ell^\wedge$ is a homotopy equivalence.

 An \emph{$\ell$-compact group} is a pointed, connected and $\ell$-complete space $\coX$ such that the cohomology $H^*(\Omega\coX; \FF_\ell)$ is finite dimensional over $\FF_\ell$.
 Here $\Omega\coX$ refers to the space of based loops in $\coX$.
 A \emph{morphism} between $\ell$-compact groups is a map of pointed spaces.
 Two morphisms $\vhi,\vhi':X\to Y$ between $\ell$-compact groups are \emph{conjugate} if $\vhi$ and $\vhi'$ are freely homotopic and $\vhi$ is an \emph{isomorphism} (or \emph{equivalence}) if it is a homotopy equivalence.
 Further, $\vhi:\coX\to\coY$ is a \emph{monomorphism} if the homotopy fibre of $\vhi$ has finite $\FF_\ell$-homology.
+We note that a morphism between $\ell$-compact groups may also be thought of as a based homotopy class of based maps, but we will use the former point of view.

 We choose this setup which we find more intuitive than the conventional one in which an $\ell$-compact group $\coX$ is presented as a triple $(\bX,B\bX,e)$ where $B\bX = \coX$, $\bX$ is a space homotopy equivalent to $\Omega\coX$ and $e:\bX\to\Omega\coX$ is a chosen homotopy equivalence.